 For an algorithm time, the duration for which the given input is generating the result, and the space it uses to store the steps are two major factors to measure the efficiency of an algorithm. the complexity of an algorithm is the function that gives the time and space complexity of that algorithm in terms of input size.

-To represent the algorithm of a problem we have two parts in the first part we have a paragraph that tells the purpose of the algorithm that identifies the variables that occur in the algorithm. and in the second part consist of the list of step that needs to execute.
+To represent the algorithm of a problem we have two parts in the first part we have a paragraph that tells the purpose of the algorithm that identifies the variables that occur in the algorithm. and the second part consists of the list of step that needs to execute.

 Key points to writing an algorithm